troyvassalotti/11ty-nunjucks-sfc/README.md

 # 11ty-nunjucks-sfc

 How to create Vue-like Single File Components with Nunjucks in Eleventy.
+Comes with bonus CSS and JS minification.